chisumo2016/portfolio-application/Installation.md

     - Add the logic inside the index method of skillController
     - Create a skillResource
         php artisan make:resource SkillResource
+     - Display all the skills in index .vue

 ## Display the Projects on the table
     - We gonna use the flowbite